ajithvcoder/dvc-gdrive-workflow-setup/README.md

 ![secrets](./assets/snap_add_secret.png)

-- Now push this to github repo

-Note in .dvc folder by default u can push only "config" and ".gitingore" file.
-Dont change it let it be like that.

-- Kindly note it dont ever push "project-xxx.json" file. if you push google will identify it and revoke the token you need to set the key again.

-- Add `.dvc/config`, `.gitignore`, `data.dvc` files alone.

-- Click to "Secrets and variables" -> "Actions" -> "Reprository secret" in github repo and create a secret with name "GDRIVE_CREDENTIALS_DATA" and oopy the content of project-xxx.json file (credentials.json file) in the content.

 ### Github Actions

 - Create a .github/workflows folder locally for setting up your GitHub Actions workflow.

 - You can refer to the `dvc-pipeline.yml` file for complete content.

-Below is the code used to set up authentication and pull data inside GitHub CI/CD from Google Cloud Storage bucket:
+Below is the code used to set up authentication and pull data inside GitHub CI/CD from Google Cloud Drive:

 ```